Ending my tenancy

 Please note that before you move out a Housing Officer and Surveyor will inspect your property and inform you of what you need to do before you leave.

 If you are joint tenants and one of you ends the tenancy, the whole tenancy comes to an end.
-BHP on behalf of the council will consider allowing the remaining joint tenant to stay under a new tenancy agreement but that depends on the circumstances of each case, and should not be assumed.
+The Council will consider allowing the remaining joint tenant to stay under a new tenancy agreement but that depends on the circumstances of each case, and should not be assumed.

 For example, in cases of domestic violence we will not allow the perpetrator to remain in the dwelling.